Huy-Ngo/acanban/docs/source/requirements/use-case-model.rst

 Basic Flow
 """"""""""

-1. User 1 request to create a new thread.
+1. User requests to create a new discussion thread.
-2. System receive the request and reponse with a thread form.
+2. System receives the request and requests user to enter **title** and **content**.
-3. User 1 fill in the thread form.
+3. User provides necessary data.
-4. System receive the form and create a new thread.
+4. System processes the data and create a new thread.
-5. User 2 comments on the thread for discussion.

 Alternative Flow
 """"""""""""""""

 Thread existed
-   If in step 5, User 2 recognizes that another thread has the solution, User 2 could mark the thread as existed.
-The system require User 2 to provide clear instruction leading to the existed thread.
+   If in step 5, an user recognizes that another thread has the solution, he/she could mark the thread as existed.
+The system require that user to provide clear instruction leading to the existed thread.

 Special Requirements